As the second-largest cryptocurrency in the world, Ethereum plays an important role within the crypto ecosystem.

 2) Fund Your Account

-To buy Ether, transfer funds from a traditional bank account to the account you created in step one.
+To buy ETH, transfer funds from a traditional bank account to the account you created in step one.

 Most platforms offer a variety of ways for you to fund your account, including: